 - e.
 Make a stand-alone category 15 standard.
 Some respondents recommended adopting the new PCAF standards rather than developing and publishing new rules in the Scope 3 Standard (refer to C.5 here for more). - f.
 Consider creating a sixteenth "Other" or "Roll-up" category for companies to include emissions from activities that they do not own or control but over which they have some influence (e.g., a contractor that can influence emissions while not being responsible for their reduction due to contract limitations).
-Including these emissions in a separate scope 3 category would allow for clear reporting and inclusion in emissions metrics and targets as appropriate. - 4.
+Including these emissions in a separate scope 3 category would allow for clear reporting and inclusion in emissions metrics and targets as appropriate. - g.
+Consider a product-type-specific rule to classify emissions caused during fertilizer application in a fertilizer producer's scope 1 rather than said producer's scope 3 category 11.
+This would increase producers' accountability and align with the EU ETS system. - 4.
 Bundle the scope 3 categories: - a.
 Harmonize with mainstream financial statements to create super-categories such as Operational (Categories 1 through 8, excluding category 2), Assets (category 2 and category 15), Customers (categories 9, category 10, category 11, category 13, and category 14), and bundle category 7 and category 12 as "other" scope 3 activities on the basis that a reporting company has limited influence over the commuting decisions made by employees or the EOL decisions made by customers. - b.
 Mirror the direct/indirect classifications published by the International Organization for Standardization (ISO) in ISO 14064-1:2018.1 - c.
 Focus on the disclosure of revenue-related versus capital expenditure-related GHG emissions, which may tie better to national records (e.g., gross value added plus imported emissions).